Michael-Hills/Freestyle-Skiing-Fall-Detection/README.md

 And are executed through main.py.
 However please note, the preprocessing and visualisation has already been executed and the data has been saved.

-DO NOT RUN these files again as the preprocessing has already been executed

 The neural networks are contained within the .ipynb files of the network's respective name. i.e.:

 - AlexNet.ipynb